wintrover/CVFactory/README.md

 ```

 3. Environment variable setup:
-   - Create a `secretkey.env` file and set the Django security key
+   - Create a `.env` file from `.env.example` and configure settings
-   - Set up the Groq API key in the `groq.env` file
+   - Set up the Groq API key in your environment variables

 4. Database migration:
 ```bash